The last article about time and attendance system prices that you’ll ever need to read

 No hardware necessary

 Unlike the other suppliers here, Planday doesn’t offer a clocking-in terminal, or require any biometric data to punch your staff in.
 What you will need, though, is an iPad.
 For just £2 to £4 per month, you’ll get access to Planday’s slick software.
-It turns your tablet into a clocking-in device (albeit for an extra £1 per month), and turns you into someone with a lot more time on your hands.
+It turns your tablet into a ready-made ‘punch clock' (albeit for an extra £1 per month), and turns you into someone with a lot more time on your hands.

 App-ealing: Planday’s software is easy to use, nice to look at, and comes with a tidy mobile app